xind14/reading-notes/README.md

 3. Explain Growth mindset and include 3 reminders of how to keep myself in a growth mindest
 4. Utilize at least 5 features of markdown
 5. Introduce myself and include a link to my GitHub portfolio

-#### Introduction
-Hello everyone!
-My name is Xin Deng and here is the link to my [Github portfolio page!](https://github.com/xind14) The first assignment is to create my first project on Github and make a reading-notes repository after learning markdown for the first time.
-The different features I've used for this assignment are **heading, lists/nested list, styling: italics and bold, links, images, and emojis 😉**

 #### What is a growth mind set and what are 3 reminders to myself to keep myself in a growth mindset?
 A growth mindset is believing your intelligence and abilities can always improve and grow with an effort to learn and a determination to push through obstacles, which comes from running towards challenges as opportunities for growth.